Steps to follow to become a broker

 In turn, the professional actions taken require proficiency with the use of professional resources.
 These resources are essentially the knowledge that a candidate must master to take the professional actions required in an expert and efficient manner.

-The examinations are based on competency frameworks designed* to reflect the professional activities of real estate and mortgage brokers and agency executive officers.
+The examinations are based on competency frameworks designed* to reflect the professional activities of real estate brokers and agency executive officers.
 Check them out (on the right) for a better preparation for the exam.

 The instructions are the same for all the exams administered by the OACIQ.
 Take a moment to read them, on the right, before the exam date!

 Want more information?
 Check out the page Preparing for the examination.

 * Note: The development process for the competency framework for residential real estate brokerage was proposed by Mr. Jacques Tardif, professor at the Université de Sherbrooke.